isazeberio/kodaqs-cli_git_docker/docker.md

 In principle it is also possible to construct the Docker image in a way that it can run the Python script with different files as input.
 This can be done by mounting volumes when running the container.
-However, for simplicity we will hardcode the file name in the `Dockerfile`.
+However, for simplicity we will hard-code the file name in the `Dockerfile`.

 ## Building the Docker image